dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1071](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1071): Constructor parameters should match referenced property and field names

-Constructor parameters should match referenced property or field names.
+For a constructor having [JsonConstructor] attribute each parameter name must match with a property or field name for proper deserialization.

 |Item|Value|
 |-|-|